cgross/angular-busy/README.md

 Annotate an `$http` request using `angular-promise-tracker` and add `cg-busy` on an element to display a busy indication on a specific element during the `$http` request.

+Supports IE 10, and recent versions of FF and Chrome.

 ## Demo

 [Live Demo](http://cgross.github.io/angular-busy/demo)